Getting hired by Groupon as a web developer

-Today's interview is with a contractor, Mark Wilbur, who studied Japanese Literature but has been hired by Groupon and recruited by Google and Facebook many times.
+Today's interview is with a digital nomad, Mark, who studied Japanese Literature but has been hired by Groupon and recruited by Google and Facebook many times.
 Mark is a great example of someone who made a successful career change to web development despite doing something totally different at university.
 Read on to hear his inspiring success story.

 Hi there!
 I'm Mark and I grew up in Colorado, near Denver.
 After graduating with a B.A. in Japanese literature and getting rejected for the JET program to teach English in Japan, I moved to Taiwan to teach English and study Chinese.

 I love language learning and have been a digital nomad the past few years, largely to explore more places, people and cultures.
 Recently, the Covid-19 pandemic has made being a digital nomad untenable, so I really had to hurry to get residency in Taiwan again, this time on an entrepreneur visa.

 How did you go from teaching English to programming?

 It really wasn't that easy of a process.
 I had a lot of friends who were programming when I was in high school, and I've always been into computers but there's a lot to learn before really becoming employable.
 I kind of attacked the problem from both sides.

 On the job hunting front, I leveraged my other skills to get into an iOS educational platform start-up in Beijing in a semi-technical role.
 The fact that I had business experience running a language school in Taiwan made me a fairly attractive option as a generalist and the fact that I was bilingual was very useful since most of the developers and companies in our ecosystem were selling to the English language market.
 After leaving that job, I was technical enough to take on a pure programming position.

 How did you get your first clients as a freelancer web developer?